 The human body works like an expensive clock - very accurately, but also sensitively.
 The state of health is influenced both by our lifestyle and by our genes, and the aging process of our cells and body is accelerated by many different factors: (1.)
 Unbalanced diet: Highly processed foods with a high content of saturated fatty acids and sugars provide the body with a lot of energy, but the energy offered is of low quality to our cells.
 This leads to unnecessary damage in our cells and organs, which can lead to an accelerated aging process and a variety of diseases over time.
 (2.)
 Lack of exercise: Too little exercise and the increasingly sedentary aspect of our lifestyle reduce and transform the metabolism in our body towards energy storage instead of energy burning.
 (3.)
 Persistent high levels of stress (privately and professionally): Excessive levels of stress over a long period of time lead to overuse of our organs and immune system.
 This reduces our body's ability to eliminate cell damage accumulated over time and to prevent further degeneration.
 (4.)
 Lack of sleep: A lack of good sleep deprives our body of the possibility of coping with daily stress at night.
 This leads to an overload of the entire system, the resistance to stress decreases and the entire body is weakened.
 (5.)
 Excessive cigarette and alcohol consumption: High levels of free radicals caused by cigarette and alcohol consumption damage our cells from the inside out.
 (6.)
 Irregular or no fasting intervals: None or too irregular fasting periods reduce the autophagy process in our cells, which leads to defective cell components not being sufficiently eliminated and cells not being comprehensively renewed.

 The body's endogenous process of autophagy (ancient Greek for "self - (auto) eating (phagein)") is a cell recycling process of sorts in which cells break down damaged or unusable cell components and generate energy as a result.
 Damaged cell components contribute significantly to the development of age-related diseases.
 The utilization of the aged cell components promotes cellular metabolism and keeps the cell fresh and healthy.
 A functioning autophagy is therefore essential for the protection against diseases.
-Autophagy can be induced by fasting, exercise and certain substances such as spermidine.
+Autophagy can be induced by fasting, exercise and certain substances.
 In light of this medical significance, the Japanese researcher Yoshinori Ohsumi was awarded the Nobel Prize for Medicine in 2016 for his progress in explaining autophagy.

 Fasting is the most natural and effective way to activate the body's own recycling mechanism called autophagy.
 The lack of energy due to reduced food intake leads our cells to fall back on alternative energy resources, namely damaged cell components.
 These defective cell components are then degraded, and new energy is produced as a result.
 Any kind of reduction or avoidance of calories, for example by fasting for a day or longer, activates the process of autophagy.